 You’ll now find the music recognition button — which features the Shazam logo — in Control Center.
 When you want to identify a song, simply tap the button and give it a little time to work its magic.

 When the feature returns a result, you’ll see a notification banner at the top of your screen.
-Tapping it will open Shazam if you have the app installed (or Safari if not) where you’ll find more information on the song.
+Tapping it will open Shazam if you have the app installed (or Safari if not) to show more information on the song.

 Sadly, the same music recognition feature is not yet available on Mac or Apple Watch.
-Apple may feel it’s not as useful on macOS, but it would certainly be handy to have it baked into Control Center on watchOS.
+Apple may feel it’s not as useful on macOS.
+However, it certainly would be handy to have it baked into Control Center on watchOS.